 - Post-consumer paper products in all restrooms;

 - Limited thermostat controls to +/- 3 degrees;

-We take our responsibility of minimizing our environmental impact seriously, and have assembled a team of airport employees to research best practices and identify new opportunities for green initiatives.
-The Green Team reviews the performance of current programs and discusses upcoming opportunities.
-If you have an idea for a green initiative that would work at TUL or RVS, we’d like to hear from you.
+TAIT takes the responsibility of minimizing our environmental impact seriously.
+TAIT assembled teams of airport employee volunteers to research best practices and identify new opportunities for green initiatives.
+The Green Team and Sustainable Advisory Team reviews the performance of current programs and discusses upcoming opportunities.
+We would like to hear your ideas for a green initiative that would work at TUL or RVS.
 Email us at TAAWEB@tulsaairports.com or find us at www.facebook.com/tulsaairports.